Skip to main content

 A generated block behaves like the rest of your document.
 From the block’s toolbar you can:

 • Regenerate.
-Ask Rootly to write the section again.
+Ask Rootly AI to write the section again.
 If you’ve changed the block’s instructions, the new draft reflects them.

 • Convert to plain text.
-“Freeze” the block — its content becomes ordinary document text and is no longer a live AI block.
+“Freeze” the block.
+Its content becomes ordinary document text and is no longer a live AI block.

 • Delete.
 Remove the block entirely.

-Give feedback
+Give Feedback

 Exporting